 Planning can take many forms, from outlining to freewriting to brainstorming, and everything in between.
 And while these techniques are useful and important,audience analysis is even more crucial.
 Analyzing our readers means understanding what's important to them, both in terms of how the topic is presented and how the information is organized, among other things.
-We've found in the workshops that we've taught that many writers "write for the person in the next cube," rather than taking the time to analyze their real readers.
-While writing for the person in the next cube can can make writing easier, this technique is also problematic because it means that the writer can make assumptions about the reader and doesn't need to consider
+We've found in the workshops that we've taught that many writers "write for the person in the next cube," rather than taking the time to do audience mapping.
+While writing for the person in the next cube can make writing easier, this technique is also problematic because it means that the writer can make assumptions about the reader and doesn't need to consider.
+Follow these simple audience analysis tips to help you understand your readers.

 - What information the reader needs and why